 In addition to this, plenty of ventilation will ensure that your Frenchie does not overheat on hot days when you're out for one of your long walks.

-As we have seen, temperature regulation can be a problem with dogs who suffer from breathing conditions, and if your dog’s harness is too constricting, they will not be able to cool themselves correctly.
+As we have seen, temperature regulation can be a problem with French Bulldogs who suffer from breathing conditions, and if your dog’s harness is too constricting, they will not be able to cool themselves correctly.

-All dogs are different (just like all humans) and your petit amis Français will also have a uniquely-shaped body: just like you do!
+All dogs are different (just like all humans) and your Frenchie will also have a uniquely-shaped body: just like you do!

-So a key factor in choosing a harness is adjustability.
+So a key factor in choosing a harness for a Frenchie is adjustability.

 As you know yourself, there's nothing worse than a top that's one size too small!